-How to Lower the Cost of Insurance for a 16-year-old Driver
+How do you lower the cost of Insurance for a 16-year-old driver?

 No matter how you spin it, car insurance for young drivers is going to be expensive.
 Their lack of driving experience and inattentiveness behind the wheel is responsible for earning them the distinction of the highest car insurance rates.

-There are ways to help lower rates, however, and here are the top ways to control costs.
+There are ways to help lower rates, however, and here are the top ways to control costs, including discounts to drivers.

 - Enroll your teen in a driver’s safety course approved by your car insurance company

 - Consider dropping full coverage on the vehicle your teen drives and keep liability coverage only